Port, starboard

 Port and starboard are nautical terms with origins in Old English.
-Their meanings are simple: To an observer standing on a boat and facing the front of the craft, port is the left side of the boat, and starboard is the right.
-If it helps, remember it this way: both port and left are four-letter words.
+Their meanings are simple: to an observer standing on a boat and facing the front of the craft, port is the left side of the boat, and starboard is the right.
+If it helps, just remember that port and left are both four-letter words ending in t.

 Once again, the quartermaster turns the wheel hard left to the port side of the ship.
 [BusinessWeek]